 "We have young professionals earning ¥20 million annually who want to invest in Niseko but can't get a single yen in financing," explains a senior executive at a major Japanese bank, speaking on condition of anonymity.
 "Meanwhile, Australian buyers get 70% loans from their banks.
 HOTELA's model finally gives Japanese buyers a way in."

-The company's first property, featuring exclusive Armani Casa interiors, is scheduled to open August 31, 2025.
-With a recent Colliers International valuation of ¥5.68 billion—representing a massive equity position after debt—HOTELA is projected to generate ¥9.8 billion in sales for 2025 alone.
-This positions the company with approximately ¥3.88 billion in equity (¥5.68B valuation minus ¥1.8B debt), a remarkable transformation from the distressed acquisition.
+The company's first property, featuring exclusive Armani Casa interiors, received its hotel license on January 21, 2026 and opened on February 1, 2026.
+With a recent Colliers International valuation of ¥5.68 billion—representing a massive equity position after debt—HOTELA is projecting ¥8.8 billion (ex-VAT) in first-year (2026-2027) Niseko Towers sales.
+This positions the company with approximately ¥3.38 billion in equity (¥5.68B valuation minus ¥2.3B assumed debt), a remarkable transformation from the distressed acquisition.

 Burns' unconventional path to this moment spans continents and industries.
 Born in Madrid, raised in Queens, he spent three decades in television before pivoting to real estate.
 His creative director, Justin James, whom he met randomly at a coffee shop in Honolulu's Ala Moana mall in 2005, recalls their pre-COVID collaboration on a hip-hop album: "Kyle approaches business like music—he hears patterns others don't."

-The Series A round, targeting ¥300 million at a ¥2 billion valuation, aims to scale the model across Asia's ¥267 trillion luxury hotel market.
-With LOIs from three major hotel chains and a development pipeline targeting ¥1.5 trillion valuation by 2030, HOTELA could represent the first fundamental innovation in hotel ownership since timeshares emerged in the 1960s.
+The Series A round was completed in December 2025.
+With a development pipeline targeting ¥150 billion valuation by 2027-2028, HOTELA could represent the first fundamental innovation in hotel ownership since timeshares emerged in the 1960s.

 "In 20 years, every luxury hotel will offer fractional ownership," predicts Kyle Burns.
 "The question is who captures the market."